We help passionate people find a path that inspires them, and develop new skills along the way.

 The Kulaniapia Community Project is an intentional community, focused on helping members develop personal and professional skills that will empower them to live a more fulfilling and sustainable lifestyle.
 We live together and support each other on this journey, while working hard to take care of the land, grow our own food, and support partner organizations that enable us financially.

-If you found us through platforms like WWOOF, please see the specific FAQ questions that address how our program is similar and different to those.
+If you found us through platforms like WWOOF, applying as a Farm Stay participant will look most similar to other WWOOF opportunities.
+Please see the specific FAQ question that addresses how our program is similar and different to those.

-Farming: We run regular instructional classes on natural farming methods and learn a lot through doing.
+Farming: We learn a lot through doing.
 Preparing beds, propagation, weed management, mulching, composting, amending the soil, harvesting, preserving, animal care and so much more!

 Landscaping: Everything grows here, all the time.
 Sometimes we are planting things, and other times we are cutting them back.
 Balancing these makes our home look beautiful.